Woman escapes alleged kidnapper by pulling into gas station: deputies

-ORLEANS TOWNSHIP, Mich.
-(WOOD) — A woman was able to escape from a kidnapper by saying she needed air for her tire at a gas station, deputies say.
+A woman was able to escape from a kidnapper by saying she needed air for her tire at a gas station, deputies say.
+KTLA’s sister station WOOD reports.

 According to deputies, the suspect, 52-year-old Kurt Gene Franklyn, had rented a van and allegedly went to the woman’s home, located on Ottawa Drive near Long Lake Road in Orleans Township.
 They say when the woman left to drop her kids off at school, he entered her home and turned off the main power breaker.